"Any man can be a Father, but it takes someone special to be a Daddy."

 3. Tell her what she means to you

 Some day, you won't be the only man in her life.
-If she doesn't know what it feels like to be valued, what it means to be respected and cared for, if she doesn't repect and care for herself, how will she know the opposite when she's in a relationship that lacks it?
+If she doesn't know what it feels like to be valued, what it means to be respected and cared for, if she doesn't respect and care for herself, how will she know the opposite when she's in a relationship that lacks it?
 Because it will happen eventually.
-It's up to you to teach her self-respect.
+You have the power to teach her self-respect.

 5. Give good hugs.

 Your hugs should be unlike any other.
 Strong, loving, and bigger than words.
 There will be a day, or many days, when that's what she needs most.
-Give the kind of hugs that stick around even after you let go.
+Whether she's a baby or 35 years old, give the kind of hugs that stick around even after you let go.

-It doesn't make much; little girls always love their daddies no matter what.
 To this day, the name in my phone still reads "daddy."
-25 years old, but he'll always be Daddy.